niftools/blender_niftools_addon/docs/development/design/issues.rst

 Matrix multiplication
-For a given matrices A B C where A * B * C -> D the equivilant D' in the alternate handed system is C' * B' * A'
+For a given matrices A B C where A * B * C -> D the equivalent D' in the alternate handed system is C' * B' * A'

 Objects
 -------